 Certain Principal Transactions in Connection with the Organization of a Private Fund.
 On occasion and subject to applicable law and a Private Fund's governing documents, PIMCO or a related person (including its affiliates, officers, directors or employees) may purchase investments on behalf of and in anticipation of opening a Private Fund to hold such investment.
 Such investments may be transferred to the Private Fund.
 Generally, to the extent permitted by law, the Private Fund would pay a rate of interest and purchase the investment at cost.

 Additionally, certain Private Funds that are generally expected to invest on a "parallel" basis (i.e., proportionately in all transactions at substantially the same time and on substantially the same terms and conditions) may engage in transactions at the end of the offering period that are intended to rebalance the portfolio in accordance with the final size and/or available capital of each respective entity.
+In some cases. a Fund or Account may similarly "warehouse" investments for Funds or future co-investors that are not in the same structure.
 More information on these arrangements can be found in the offering documents of the particular Private Fund.